Legoland – Miniland USA

 NASA’s Kennedy Space Center includes a model of a Space Shuttle on the launch pad, the special crawler and the gigantic Vehicle Assembly Building (VAB) as well as the Kennedy Visitor Center and rocket park, processing buildings and the countdown clock.

-The first fantasy themed land is Pirates based on the ever popular Lego Pirates brand.
+The first fantasy themed land is Pirates’ Shores based on the ever popular LEGO Pirates brand.
 Here you can see a Caribbean pirate haunt with shipyards, town and fort and watch two opposing pirate ships battling it out.

 Following in the footsteps of LEGOLAND California, LEGOLAND Florida is also introducing a Star Wars Miniland Cluster but it is promoted as being more interactive than its Californian counterpart.

 It opened in November 2012, and is the newest miniland featuring major events from the six Star Wars films and the animated “The Clone Wars” TV series and follows in chronological order.

-All told some 1.5 million LEGO bricks will be used with around 2,000 separate models, some as much as six feet tall.
+All told some 1.5 million LEGO bricks have been used with around 2,000 separate models, some as much as six feet tall.

 Like the rest of Miniland, all the models are built to around 1:20 scale.

 Whilst lacking some of the excitement of rides and shows, Miniland USA is a great hit with both young and old.